Inferring Belief States in Partially-Observable Human-Robot Teams: Conclusion

 \begin{enumerate} \item The \textit{logical predicates} model resulted in a scene graph where neither inference model scored above $50-75\%$, motivating the integration of human factors techniques to construct predicted scene graphs for teammates.

-\item The performance of the \textit{logical predicates} model only slightly degraded between fully observable and partially observable conditions, supporting the model's use in more realistic partially observable domains if a careful implementation is feasible.
+\item The performance of the \textit{logical predicates} model did not significantly degrade between fully-observable and partially-observable conditions, supporting the model's use in more realistic partially-observable domains if a careful implementation is feasible.